-6.1.2.4. there is any inability following such an event to achieve a steady state voltage as specified in Table 6.2 at onshore transmission system substations or GSPs using manual and/or automatic facilities available, including the switching in or out of relevant equipment,
+6.1.2.4. there is any inability following such an event to achieve a steady state voltage as specified in Table 6.2 at onshore transmission system substations or GSPs using manual and/or automatic facilities available, including the switching in or out of relevant equipment, there are insufficient voltage performance margins, as evidenced by:

-6.1.3. if, pre-fault, or after either:

-6.1.3.1. a secured event,
+- 6.1.3. if, pre-fault, or after either: - 6.1.3.1. a secured event, under any of the following conditions: